- Our goal is to provide complete high-quality veterinary care personalized to fit your animal’s needs based on lifestyle and risk factors.

 - Every patient will receive intravenous (IV) Fluids, an electrocardiogram (EKG), appropriate laboratory work, and gas anesthesia based on the specific surgical need.

 - Every animal will be monitored during surgery for blood pressure, cardiac function (EKG), oxygen saturation, thermal regulation, fluid rate, anesthesia levels by a trained veterinary technician.

-- All animals in our care will get the best possible pain management which includes: pre-operative, intra-operative and post-operative selections.
+- All animals in our care will get the best possible pain management, including pre-operative, intra-operative, and post-operative selections.

 Certain procedures and treatments can be expensive.
-We understand our clients have different financial obligations and we will do everything we can to work within your budget while still providing the best care for your pet.
+We understand our clients have different financial obligations, and we will do everything we can to work within your budget while still providing the best care for your pet.
 But, remember, COST is not the only variable when considering surgery or care.
-The experience and expertise of qualified professionals, and the quality of care and service should be taken into consideration.
+The experience and expertise of qualified professionals in addition to the quality of care and service should be considered.